PrideVelConsulting/gwaas-slate/source/index-old.html.md

 ---
-title: Cisco GWaaS iOS Documentation
+title: API Reference

 language_tabs:
+  - shell
-  - html
+  - ruby
-  - request
+  - python
-  - response
+  - javascript

 toc_footers:
-  - <a href='http://www.pridevel.com'>PrideVel Consulting LLC</a>
+  - <a href='#'>Sign Up for a Developer Key</a>
   - <a href='https://github.com/tripit/slate'>Documentation Powered by Slate</a>

 includes: